happypeter/edocs/soho.md

 ## shelf_box_system
 - Goal: Try to put eveythings in a box, and put boxes on shelves.
 Things should be, or be put in a box, unless there is a reason not to do so.
 For example, try to make cathome, flower pots and everything part of my box set.
 And maybe I don't need specially structured containers like wardrobes, cabinets, closet, cupboards... yeah, this system may unify them all.
 - I am not the only one who have a box system https://www.youtube.com/watch?v=8rKltrQ45ao&t=1s
+  - big open shelf system does not have to be messy https://youtu.be/dwOC3Pn3q8s?t=367 'it is more fun, it helps us navigate more easily'
 - elastic_box_philosophy: everything is a box https://youtu.be/4xLdisAvjx8?t=30
   - everything should has it's own home, the home is a cuboid
 - general idea
   - I can not change room size, so the larget box unit I can costomize is 'shelf space', based on stuctures I build by pipes
+    - why not use wood rather than steel piples?
+      - wood is cheaper(espically for smaller things), more customizable(not easy to cut steel)
+        - let's take a simple table as example, 75cm height, top: 60*120
+        - wood
+          - legs: 5x5x75, total: 70rmb
+          - 4 aprons: 1.8x10x360cm totoal: 40rmb
+          - top: same as pipe scheme
+        - pipes
+          - 100RMB for pipes
+          - 8 joints: 50RMB
+          - top: same as wood scheme
+      - also can be made very resuable and deassemble(use less nails and more screws).
+      - more people do tutorial on youtube about how to do wood, we call them carpenters
+      - wood shelf can be almost boxes, I will make wood boxes anyway
+      - so I will use wood for smaller things, say 20cm deep shelf.
+It's wasteful to use 25mm pipe to build 20cm deep shelf.
+      - for large structures, pipes are still nice, not more expensive or heavier than wood.
+Much more easy to build a stable tall structure than using wood.
     - shelves are all about make use of vertical spaces, one idea on the big picture here is try to do things 'up in the air', so I can get more floor space for sports or sth.
 Then, everything left is generally put boxes on the shelf.
 Of course, by 'boxes', I mean very large varity of boxes.
 I can put another smaller thin-pipe shelf(with its own boxes) on a shelf
     - can be wood drawers, shallow boxes(to group other random containers), deep boxes, boxes with/without lids, box with hangers and one side covered by fabric(a closet unit)...
     - I don't even want seperator walls on my shelf boards, they are simple flat open space, just a board, not a box.
     - to go a bit far, I think, tables/stools/chairs/nightstands, anythings try to use the vertical spaces can be abstracted into my shelf_box_system.
 E.g a table is a one layer shelf.
 See things this way will help me a lot when I stress on resue of pipes and wood boards.
     - shelf board. all shelf board needs to be wood, right now I don't accept metal net or anything. how to mount the boards on pipes?
 A pipe box has three dimensions: height, width and depth.
 The common way to do it is to mount it cross the whole width, I will do it too.
 But sometimes, I want to mount smaller boards alone the depth direction, for example, if I want to place some big boxes on top of my closet, the closet roof does not need to be super strong.
 So it would be a waste to buy a really long board to cover all the roof, the I can mount several small boards and leave gags between each one. it is easier to mount anything on wood board, say a curtain, or a sub-shelf. board edges will become the edge of boxes, pipes are bones
 - no_invasion_rule. each box has its own border and margin, invasions are generally not allowed, unless you have a reason to do so. e.g two identical boxes put together without leaving margin for each other are considered a set. each item should take up as much as it's cuboid space, and try to make the cubiod smaller. boxes should be algined well.
+As put here https://youtu.be/dwOC3Pn3q8s?t=682 'give room for things to breath'
 - why I choose pipes_as_backbone of my storage system?
 I rent so I don't want to demage the walls, I may not have good built-in closets. if I want to make use of vertical space, I need something free-standable and strong.
 Many solutions for this, e.g ready-made grocery shelf or clothes shelf, but I find pipes are more approchable and versatile.
 It's stupid to use big and heavy wood closet, it's a overdo mostly. it's not portable, how about I want to use it as a hanger to air dry my quilts. all I need is some pipe assembled together, if I want walls, use fabric, or I can use peg boards or nets as walls.
 I want the pipes to be really resuable.
 I will use sticky paper to give the pipes warm and clean finishes.
 - one bad example would be: plug thin pipe in to holes of backbone pipe. this design is ugly and that meant you can not remodel the thing, once a thin pipe is removed that leaves a hole on the thick pipe, right way to do this is keeping both the thin and thick pipes intact, use joints.
 - bad example: things outside of the box cuboid. most pipes should be the edges of the box, nothing should be outside the box. take closet for example, many design use the edge to hang clothes, that means the clothes will be outside the box, not allowed in my philosophy. the right way to do it is to use thick pipes for the edges, the edges are there to provide a strong stucture, not to hange clothes. install a thin pipe in the middle as hanger bar